Skip to main content

 ScenarioRecommended approach

-Personal use, remote from your own devicesTailscale Serve + allowTailscale: true
+Personal use, your own devicesTailscale Serve + allowTailscale: true

 Personal use, minimal setupSSH tunnel